slatedocs/slate/source/index.html.md

 IRestResponse response = client.Execute(request);
 ```

-Deletes an individual record in the Intelex object specified in the path.
+Deletes an individual sub-record in the Intelex object specified in the path.
 If SoftDelete is enabled for the object then the record will be archived instead.

 ### DELETE /object/{intelex_object}({id})/{navigation_property}({id})